Jochem Swartenhont

-Jochem Hendrickszoon Swartenhont (1566 - 5 June 1627) was a Dutch naval officer in the navy of the Dutch Republic from the 17th century.
+Jochem Hendrickszoon Swartenhont (1566 - 5 June 1627), also spelt as Joachim, was a Dutch naval officer in the navy of the Dutch Republic in the 17th century.

 Swartenhondt was born in Amsterdam, and started his career with the merchant fleet, becoming a cabin boy at age eleven.
 He attained the rank of first mate.
-Later he joined the army to fight against the Dunkirkers but in 1587 he was captured and forced to serve on the Habsburg galleys in Flanders; he managed to escape however and brought with him important intelligence about the Spanish Armada of 1588.
+Later he joined the army to fight against the Dunkirkers, but in 1587 he was captured and forced to serve on the Habsburg galleys in Flanders; he managed to escape however and brought with him important intelligence about the Spanish Armada of 1588.

 In 1596 he became a lieutenant with the Amsterdam admiralty; in 1597 a captain.

 In 1599 he distinguished himself while serving as captain of a ship in a fleet under Vice-Admiral Pieter van der Does during an expedition to Gran Canaria.
-In 1602 he became a Vice-Admiral with the Amsterdam Admiralty and served under Admiral Jacob van Wassenaer-Duivenvoorde on an expedition to the Spanish coast.
+In 1602 he became a Vice-Admiral with the Amsterdam Admiralty, and served under Admiral Jacob van Wassenaer-Duivenvoorde on an expedition to the Spanish coast.
 From 1603 to 1605 he served as a temporary Vice-Admiral under Paulus van Caerden during an expedition to the West Indies and Brazil.

 In 1605 he ended his service, becoming an inn-keeper, but in 1608 again was readmitted as a temporary Vice-Admiral.
+At the start of the Twelve Years' Truce in 1609 he again retired from service.

+From 1609 to 1620 he and his wife, Elisabeth Jacobs Bas (1571-1649), would keep the Prins van Oranje ("Prince of Orange") tavern in Amsterdam, a popular watering hole of many politicians, artists, and writers.
+After Jochem's death his widow Elisabeth Bas sold it, becoming rich (she left 28,000 guilders on her death).